-Drug diversion is a multifaceted issue that involves the unlawful redirection of prescription drugs or controlled substances from their intended legal use to an illicit market.
-It encompasses a range of activities carried out by various individuals, including healthcare professionals, patients, and individuals employed in the pharmaceutical industry, all of whom divert prescription medications for personal gain or to sell them on the black market.
+Drug diversion refers to the illegal redirection of prescription drugs or controlled substances from their intended use to the illicit market.
+This issue involves various individuals, including healthcare professionals, patients, and pharmaceutical employees, who divert medications for personal profit or to sell on the black market.
+Implementing drug diversion programs is crucial for addressing this problem and ensuring that medications are available to those in need.

 1. Prescription Fraud: One prevalent form of drug diversion is prescription fraud.
 In this scenario, individuals resort to deceptive practices to obtain prescription drugs.
 This may involve using counterfeit prescriptions, altering legitimate prescriptions, or impersonating healthcare providers to acquire medications they shouldn’t have access to.

-2. Healthcare Professionals’ Misuse: Surprisingly, even healthcare professionals like doctors, nurses, and pharmacists can be involved in drug diversion.
-Some divert prescription medications by pilfering them from their workplace.
-These diverted drugs may then be used for personal reasons or sold on the illegal market.
+2. Healthcare Professionals’ Misuse: Surprisingly, healthcare professionals such as doctors, nurses, and pharmacists can engage in drug diversion.
+Some steal prescription medications from their workplaces.
+They use these diverted drugs for personal use or sell them on the illegal market.

 3. Patient Misuse: Patients themselves may play a role in drug diversion.
 Instead of using their prescribed medications for legitimate medical purposes, they may divert them for non-medical use, sometimes selling them to others seeking these drugs for recreational purposes.